The Queensland Police Service is the primary enforcing authority for parking. Council is also able to issue warnings and infringement notices.

 Is a vehicle allowed to park on the footpath?

 Parking of vehicles on the footpath is regulated by Transport Operations (Road Use Management Road Rules) Regulation 2009.
-Council is legally required to investigate complaints about footpath parking where vehicles block or partly block a bicycle path, footpath, shared path, dividing strip or nature strip.
+Council is legally required to investigate complaints about footpath parking where vehicles block or partly block a bicycle path, footpath, shared path, dividing strip, verge or nature strip.
 Additionally, where parked vehicles make it difficult for other drivers to exit a property or side road or damage underground infrastructure.
 Penalties apply.

 Vehicles parked with two wheels on the nature strip and two wheels on the road is not considered as a lawful parking practice.